Beam-Connectivity/beam-connectivity.github.io/vacancies/2021-11-cloud-engineer-l2.md

 These are disciplines that we are already strong in because they're part of our core stack.
 Any experience you have with these would be a bonus, but is by no means a requirement.

 1. Deploying to AWS serverless stack
+1. Intermediate level Python skills
 1. Experience with SQL and NoSQL data persistence
 1. Building and running Docker containers
 1. DevOps mindset - knowing how to automate development and operational tasks
-1. Big data: Apache Spark, Apache Hive
+1. Big data or data science background: Apache Spark, Apache Hive

 ### Get in touch